Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 Noosa National park stretches over 4000 hectares and is split into four different sections: Emu Mountain Section, The East Weyba Section, Headland Section and Peregian Section.

-There are tons of trails for you to explore within the park and all with a range of distance and difficulties.
+There are tons of walking tracks for you to explore within the park and all with a range of distance and difficulties.

 Check out the Boiling Pot trail and walk along until Tea Tree Bay for gorgeous beach views.

 Dolphin Point may bring you incredible views in addition to a great spot to watch for whales and dolphins (from June to November).

-For elevated views and a bit more of a challenge, head for Tanglewood Walk, Emu Mountain or The Hawkea walk, all of which will give you breathtaking views of the hinterland.
+For elevated views and a bit more of a challenge, head for Tanglewood Walk, Emu Mountain or The Hawkea walk, all of which will give you breathtaking views of the Sunshine Coast hinterland.